aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/production.md

 ```

 ::: tip
 We use a generic Kafka client here, however the setup for any Kafka client, including [KaDeck](https://www.xeotek.com/apache-kafka-monitoring-management/), [Conduktor](https://www.conduktor.io/download/), and [akhq.io](https://akhq.io/) will be largely similar.
-With the Zilla proxy you can use these GUI Kafka clients to configure and monitor your MSK applications, clusters and streams.
+With the <ZillaPlus/> proxy you can use these GUI Kafka clients to configure and monitor your MSK applications, clusters and streams.
 :::

 ### Configure the Kafka Client

-With the Kaka client now installed we are ready to configure it and point it at the Zilla proxy.
+With the Kaka client now installed we are ready to configure it and point it at the <ZillaPlus/> proxy.

-The Zilla proxy relies on encrypted SASL/SCRAM so we need to create a file called `client.properties` that tells the Kafka client to use SASL_SSL as the security protocol with SCRAM-SHA-512 encryption.
+The <ZillaPlus/> proxy relies on encrypted SASL/SCRAM so we need to create a file called `client.properties` that tells the Kafka client to use SASL_SSL as the security protocol with SCRAM-SHA-512 encryption.

 Notice we used the default username and password, but you will need to replace those with your own credentials from the `AmazonMSK_*` secret you created.